nadithdharmasena/rozaero-api/README.md

 ### Mobile Application

-The mobile application that uses this API to implement the described functionalities is located at [Rozaero UI](https://github.com/nadithdharmasena/rozaero-ui).
+The mobile application that uses this API is located at [Rozaero UI](https://github.com/nadithdharmasena/rozaero-ui).

 ### Modified Spotify API Node Driver